 Chronic neglect impacts on a child’s development in the long term and can cause trauma reactions as children mature.
 NSPCC video ‘Brain Builders’ explains how adverse childhood experiences in the first years of a child’s life affects how their brains form.
 Toxic stress from abuse or neglect damages structures of a child’s developing brain and can put them at risk of health problems as well as developmental issues and addiction.
 It shows how nurturing ‘serve and return’ experiences will create positive development.

-This video made by Nottingham Council Safeguarding Children Board together with NHS Nottingham City CCG, helps professionals to rethink the early signs of child neglect with the use of language when children are recorded as ‘Did Not Attend’.
-It prompts us to think about patterns of neglect and reaching out and seeking help for children who are having their needs neglected.
+Was not brought video made by Nottingham Council Safeguarding Children Board together with NHS Nottingham City CCG, helps professionals to rethink the early signs of child neglect with the use of language when children are recorded as ‘Did Not Attend’.
+It prompts professionals to think about patterns of neglect, reaching out and seeking help for children who are having their needs neglected.